 Fiber

-Fiber does not get digested in your stomach and has a variety of health advantages, including disease prevention and management.
+Fiber is not digested in your stomach and has various health advantages, including disease prevention and management.
 Fiber-rich meals, for example, could help you manage your blood sugar levels.

 The fiber content of an average orange is 4 grams.